syncfusion-content/blazor-docs/blazor/chart/chart-dimensions.md

 ---
 layout: post
-title: Chart Dimensions in Blazor Charts component | Syncfusion
+title: Chart Dimensions in Blazor Charts Component | Syncfusion
-description: Learn here all about Chart Dimensions of Syncfusion Charts (SfCharts) component and more.
+description: Learn here all about Chart Dimensions in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug
 ---

-# Chart Dimensions in Blazor Charts (SfCharts)
+# Chart Dimensions in Blazor Charts Component

 > * When no size is specified, the default height and width are 450px and 600px, respectively.
 >